ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

     setProduct(product)
   })
   return () => (isCurrent = false)
-}, [])
+}, [productId])
 ```

-NOTE: The fact that the product profile page has "related products" allows you to change pages and if the dependency array of the effect has the `productId`, then the new product is loaded.
-The product profile page was designed to teach this concept.
+NOTE: To help demonstrate the value of the `productId` in the dependency array, this example was chosen because the product profile page has "related products" and you can click one to change the profile and see the new data load.

 ## Custom Hooks